GROON-Echoes-Dev-Team/WSOAuth/README.md

 ## Configure this extension

-Append the following to LocalSettings.php
+Append the following to LocalSettings.php and follow the instructions in the comments to configure the variables correctly.
 ```
 // Configure Discord Authentication